Hack Club

 Systems Engineering

-Design Like a Spacecraft Engineer
+Design Like an Engineer

 • Subsystem interfaces (I2C, SPI, UART)